 There are two main reasons why you should redeem your credit card rewards often.
 The first is that on some cards, your rewards may expire.
 Expiration may be tied to a certain amount of time (e.g. two years after you earn the rewards) or it may be tied to a certain period of account inactivity.
 Inactivity is a period during which you have not made any purchases or payments (or sometimes, rewards redemptions).

 The second reason why you should redeem rewards often is rewards devaluation.
 This doesn’t apply to cash back rewards, but it’s important for points and miles.
-Your credit card issuer can change the value of your points or miles at any time.
-Redeeming rewards on a regular basis makes it so that if the issuer decides to devalue your rewards, only a small amount will be impacted.
+Your credit card issuer can change the value of your points or miles at any time, so there’s a danger they could suddenly decrease in value.
+Redeeming rewards on a regular basis reduces the potential impact.
+If the issuer decides to devalue your rewards, only a small amount will be affected.

 Many rewards credit cards offer initial bonuses for spending a certain amount of money within the first few months (or sometimes even for making a first purchase).
 If you don’t meet the spending requirement within the time limit, you can miss out on potentially hundreds of dollars in value.

-Before you get a rewards credit card, you should make sure that you can earn the bonus based on your normal spending habits, or a slight amount of overspending.
-Overspending is ok as long as you don’t overspend by more than the value of the bonus.
+Before you get a rewards credit card, you should make sure that you can earn the bonus based on your normal spending habits.

 Many rewards credit cards are only available to people with either good credit (a score of 700+) or excellent credit (a score of 750+).
 However, there are still options for people with fair credit (like most store credit cards) and even bad credit or no credit in some cases.